janfait/mappdmp/README.md

 ## Getting Data

 The core function of the package is the getData() and getBatch() method.
-You can supply your dimensions,measures,filters and limit to it just like you would in the JSON body of the MAPP DMP API request.
-If you don't the package will supply defaults for each parameter.
+You can supply your dimensions,measures,filters and limit to it just like you would in the JSON body of the MAPP DMP API request, except that you can choose between a list() or a single concatenated string.
+For each input, the package will supply defaults if omitted by user.

 **The package automatically prepends the flx_ prefix to dimensions,meausures and filters if missing**